Ioan917/CMEECourseWork/Week2/README.md

 ## Project structure and Usage
 ### Code
 * align_seqs.py: Practical exercise adapting a python script to enable import and export of data files.
 The resulting program find the best alignment of 2 strings (DNA sequences) and prints the best alignment and score to a .txt file.
+* align_seqs_better.py: Finds the best alignment of two DNA sequences (ie. the alignment with the most matched bases) from two inputted FASTA files.
+If multiple best matches, it outputs all of them.
+Writes the alignment(s) and the number of matches to a file.
+* align_seqs_fasta.py: Finds the best alignment of two DNA sequences (ie. the alignment with the most matched bases) from two inputted FASTA files.
+Writes the alignment and the number of matches to a file.
 * basic_csv.py: Functions demonstrating the use of the csv package to manipulate CSV files in python.
 Creating a new CSV cile with a subset of the data of the testcsv.csv file.
 * basic_io1.py: Example of importing a file into python.
 * basic_io2.py: Example of exporting a file from python.